google/jni-bind/README.md

 <a name="constructors"></a>
 ## Constructors

-If you want to create a new Java object from native code, you can define a `jni::Constructor`cpp, or use the default constructor. **If you omit a constructor the default constructor is called, but if any are specified you must explicitly define a no argument constructor.**
+If you want to create a new Java object from native code, you can define a `jni::Constructor`, or use the default constructor. **If you omit a constructor the default constructor is called, but if any are specified you must explicitly define a no argument constructor.**

 ```cpp
 static constexpr jni::Class kSomeClass{...};